-to supply something to a place where it is already plentiful; hence, figuratively, to do something wholly superfluous or unnecessary
+to carry coals to Newcastle: to supply something to a place where it is already plentiful; hence, figuratively, to do something wholly superfluous or unnecessary

 This phrase (in which coals is an obsolete plural) refers to Newcastle upon Tyne, in Northumberland (north-eastern England).
 According to the Encyclopædia Britannica, when the expression came into being in the 16th century, locally mined coal destined for the growing London market was Newcastle’s principal export, so that no one needed to take coal there.